AdobeDocs/workfront.en/help/classic/resource-mgmt/legacy-res-planning/task-progress-in-resource-grid.md

 product-area: resource-management
 navigation-topic: legacy-resource-planning
 title: Display task progress on the Resource Grid
-description: You can configure the Resource Grid to display the following visual indicators related to task progress:
+description: You can configure the Resource Grid to display the following visual indicators related to task progress - EDIT ME.
 ---

 # Display task progress on the Resource Grid